 But I don't get the chance to say anything because as soon as she picks up one of the brochures, she starts talking.

 "I never told you Bella, but during spring break my senior year of high school my parents and I took a vacation to California.
 Your Grandmother Hazel had a best friend who lived right dab in the middle of Hollywood.
 Her name was Betty, and Betty sure did have the best connections all over Tinsel Town.
-Now keep in mind that I just had met your dad a month prior and we were kind of getting serious, but oh my―I was not going to pass up this trip!"
+Now keep in mind that I just had met your dad a month earlier and we were kind of getting serious, but oh my―I was not going to pass up that trip!"

 I take a sip of my juice and gently place my cup back on the table, I have a feeling things are about to get real.

-"See Bella, I had this dream― I wanted to become a director so bad, more than anything I guess."
+"See Bella, I had this dream ― I wanted to become a director so bad, more than anything I guess."
 She stops and laughs as a lone tear slides down her cheek.
 It's a sad, hollow laugh and there isn't a smile that accompanies it.

 "Shit, that sounds so comical now.
 Me, some big shot Hollywood director, doesn't it?
 But I did, I had all this artistic creativity churning inside me.
 I couldn't read a book without envisioning it on the big screen―who I would cast, what the props would look like, what the stars would wear.
 Every movie, every television show, even songs on the radio―they inspired me.
 I wanted to make them come to life, and if they already had a life, I lost sleep thinking of how I could make them better.
 When we went to California, Betty took me around and let me rub elbows with some of the town's finest back in the day.
 She told them all about how smart and creative I was, and about my many aspirations.
-I sure was on cloud nine.
+I was on cloud nine.
 Then I came back here to Washington and I began to plan my trip.
-Betty and my parents helped me work it out and I sure enough, I was going back as soon as I graduated, like the very next day.
-I had internships and part time jobs lined up on movie sets.
+Betty and my parents helped me work it out and sure enough, I was going back as soon as I graduated, like the very next day.
+I already had internships and part-time jobs lined up on movie sets.
 Major Hollywood directors were going to let me sit with them and assist them and show me the ropes."
 She pauses, still not looking at me.

 I feel like I should say something, but I'm blank.